riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/Services/readme.md

 ###### Note: '--' is used so that negative arguments (such as -157.8886) are not interpreted as command line parsing.

-Once called, you should see the service return a statement "recieved: True" and the print statement will now show the new queued coordinates and distance from them, as shown below.
+Once called, you should see the service return a statement "recieved: True" and the print statement will now show the new queued coordinates and distance from them.
 There will still be no movement in the simulation.
-(NEED A PICTURE)

 ## 4. Call the second service to manage navigation